7 Signs of Poor Roof Ventilation and How to Fix It

 4. Loose shingles

-When there’s damage due to poor isolation, it causes the wooden decking to delaminate.
+When there’s damage due to poor ventilation, it causes the wooden decking to delaminate.
 This is the process of the board becoming slick over time so that no materials (like shingles) can properly adhere to it.

 If you notice you have a few loose shingles, it may not be the victim of poor ventilation.
 However, if you notice large areas where shingles are becoming detached it’s time to call an inspector.